-This is typically initiated when pest populations reaches the economic threshold (ETL), generally during moderate to severe infestation phases (40–60 DAS).
+This is typically initiated when pest populations reach the economic threshold (ETL), generally during moderate to severe infestation phases (40–60 DAS).
 Commonly recommended insecticides are Imidacloprid 17.8 SL @ 0.3 ml/L, Thiamethoxam 25 WG @ 0.25 g/L, or Lambda-cyhalothrin 5 EC @ 0.5 ml/L. Application is most judicious during the pod formation and seed filling stages, particularly when observable damage is substantial.
 To mitigate the development of pest resistance, it is advisable to avoid the sequential and repeated application of the same chemical agent.
 Chemical interventions are generally considered as a final recourse, to be employed subsequent to the application of other available control methodologies.
 (Chaudhari et al. 2024; Chethan et al. 2024; Maradi et al. 2024)